sagemath/cysignals/docs/source/index.rst

 The package cysignals provides functionality to deal with this, see :ref:`section_interrupt`.

+Besides this, cysignals also provides Python functions/classes to deal with signals.
+These are not directly related to interrupts in Cython, but provide some supporting functionality beyond what Python provides, see :ref:`index_python`.

 Interrupt/Signal Handling
 -------------------------

-Dealing with interrupts and other signals:
+Dealing with interrupts and other signals using ``sig_check`` and ``sig_on``:

 .. toctree::
     interrupt